sdkraemer/feeldaburn/api/README.md

 --12/26: Working on trying out workouttype enum to see if that will work with sub component rendering --1/1: Sided is acting up, shows as null and null type in robomongo.
 Post only working.
 Have to allow updating guide, then retrieve exercises on created ones.
+--1/2: working on saving workout data.
+Was going to try and save running workout and see if I could get distance saved.
+ -- Was going to populate Workout.workout  = new RunningWorkout on save in component.